Who Shot Mr. Burns?: Part Two

 At the hospital, it is revealed that "Homer Simpson" is the only thing Burns can say.
 Lisa returns to the scene of the crime to investigate.
 At the same time, Homer arrives at the hospital to confront Mr. Burns.
 A police bulletin reports Homer's location and an angry mob of citizens rush to the hospital.
 The citizens enter Mr. Burns' room and discover Homer shaking Mr. Burns.
 Mr. Burns regains his ability to speak normally, but he instantly forgets Homer's name; Homer becomes enraged, grabs Chief Wiggum's pistol and threatens to kill Mr. Burns unless Mr. Burns retracts his accusation that Homer shot him.
 Mr. Burns calms Homer down and confirms Homer did not shoot him.
-He reveals the true assailant upon seeing her in the crowd of citizens: Maggie.
+He reveals the true assailant upon seeing her in the crowd of citizens: Maggie Simpson.

 After leaving the town meeting, Mr. Burns came across Maggie eating a lollipop in the Simpsons' car.
-He decided to try stealing candy from a baby, but struggled against Maggie.
+He decided to try stealing the candy from the baby, but struggled against Maggie.
 As Burns took the lollipop, his gun slipped from its holster into Maggie's hands and discharged.
-The gun fell beneath the car seat, and Homer would unknowingly leave fingerprints on the gun while reaching under the seat for an ice cream cone he dropped.
+The gun fell beneath the car seat, where Homer would unknowingly leave his fingerprints on it while reaching under the seat for an ice cream cone he dropped.
 Mr. Burns demands for Maggie to be arrested, but Chief Wiggum refuses and says no jury in the world would convict a baby for a crime, except for "maybe Texas".
 Marge also adds the shooting must have been an accident, considering Maggie is an infant.
 However, immediately following Marge's statement, Maggie's eyes shift, implying that she shot Mr. Burns intentionally.